srips1990/yobichain/README.md

 System Requirements
 -------------------

-* One server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64 and latest version of phpMyAdmin.
+One server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64 and latest version of phpMyAdmin.
 You can set this up using Digtal Ocean's one-click app - PhpMyAdmin on 16.04.
 Use this link to get a free $10 credit from Digital Ocean: https://m.do.co/c/dc0df9a8a187

 Installation
 ------------

 This section presumes that you have root permission and want to install Yobichain Block, on the primary node, for all users on the system.

-Install git and clone the yobichain-block repository
+Install git and clone the yobichain repository

     sudo apt-get install git
     sudo git clone https://github.com/Primechain/yobichain.git

-Harden the base operating system
+Harden the base operating system.
+This will also create a new user called yobiuser with the password entered by you below.

     cd yobichain
     sudo bash -e hardening.sh <password>

-Install the FTP server
+Install the FTP server.
+This willset up the FTP server.
+For logging in use the IP address of your server as the `host`.
+The username and password are as entered by you below.
+The connection is `SFTP`.

     sudo bash -e ftp.sh <username> <password>